-Hyrule Warriors is a new Spin-Off of The Legend of Zelda produced by Nintendo in collaboration with Tecmo Koei, and developed by Dynasty Warriors developer Omega Force, with some help from Ninja Gaiden developer Team Ninja.
+Hyrule Warriors is a Spin-Off of The Legend of Zelda produced by Nintendo in collaboration with Tecmo Koei, and developed by Dynasty Warriors developer Omega Force, with some help from Ninja Gaiden developer Team Ninja.
 Announced by Nintendo during a Nintendo Direct on December 18th, 2013, it takes the gameplay of Dynasty Warriors and gives it a Zelda theme.
-It is set to release on the Wii U on August 14th, 2014 in Japan and on September 26, 2014 in North America, with a European release also planned for 2014.Generations ago, Hyrule almost fell into a state of chaos, when a hero in green saved the day.
+It is set to release on the Wii U on August 14th, 2014 in Japan, on September 19, 2014 in Europe, and on September 26, 2014 in North America.Generations ago, Hyrule almost fell into a state of chaos, when a hero in green saved the day.
 The hero separated the evil force into 4 separate pieces, with one piece sealed away in the Master Sword, while the 3 other pieces were sent into the depths of the space time continuum somehow in hopes this would prevent any possible return.
 Ever since then, a sorceress has watched equilibrium of the Triforce through a special crystal.
 Now, the delicate balance of the Triforce has been disrupted.
-Cia, the sorceress of this generation, developed feelings for a young knight trainee named Link, but those feelings turned into jealousy when she saw his close relationship with Zelda, the queen of Hyrule.
+Cia, the sorceress of this generation, developed feelings for a young knight trainee named Link, but those feelings turned into jealousy when she saw his close relationship with Zelda, the Princess of Hyrule.
 Her jealousy made her succumb to the dark power that she was supposed to watch over, and her spirit was corrupted.
 Now, Hyrule Kingdom is once again being torn apart by the dark power unleashed by Cia.

 Alternate Continuity: Confirmed by Aonuma, who says Hyrule Warriors is more of a "celebration" of the Zelda series than a proper entry in it.
 (He uses "different dimension" to describe it, but his main point is that it's not part of Zelda's canon timeline).

-Boss Subtitles: Bosses are introduced with a descriptive phrase followed by their name, like "Fire Breathing King Dodongo," usually the same as in their original appearance.
+Boss Subtitles: Per classic Zelda tradition, bosses are introduced with a descriptive phrase followed by their name, like "Fire Breathing King Dodongo," usually the same as in their original appearance.